Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 ## Overview

 A reauthorization with a [token](../API-Documents/Payments_VAS/Payment-Token.md) is required when a pending authorization has been released based on the card issuer's hold times.
-Unavailable product due to a pre-order or [split shipment](Split-Shipment.md) is the most common reason for a reauthorization.
+The most common reason for reauthorization is due to a pre-order or [split shipment](Split-Shipment.md).

 <!-- theme: info -->
->See an account representative for more information on issuer hold times.
+> See an account representative for more information on issuer hold times.

 ---